Fl0W97/ci-p2-europe-quiz/README.md

 The user is able to navigate on the navigation bar.
 The quiz is the most prominent featuere therefor, it appears already on the landing apge.
 There are three navigation elements according to the three pages Quiz, Highscore and About.
 Due to responsive design requiremets the behaviour and position of the navigation bar is slightly different.

-Mobile view: Elements are aligned to the center.
-Toggle is used...
+Mobile view: Elements are aligned to the center. burger tab is not used. s

-Tablet view: Logo on the left site, navigation elements on the right site.
+Tablet view: Elements are aligned to the center.
+Toggle is not used, hover effect available

-Desktop view: Logo on the left site, navigation elements on the right site.
+Desktop view: Elements are aligned to the center.
+Toggle is not used, hover effect available.
 Hover-effect is implemented.

 There are three media query breakpoints used: (320px), 768px, 992px